netbeast/docs/chapters/developing/apps/write_your_first_app.md

 **You can also create package.json using npm!** Open a terminal and type:
 ```
-npm init    # And fill the gaps!
+npm init    # fill the gaps
 ```

 ### The backend - server.js